cozyyuukii/cozyyuukii/README.md

 <br>

 ### 🍵 The Vibe Check
-I'm 18, I break things, and then I fix them (usually).
+I'm 18, I break things, and then I fix them.
 * **🧠 Brain:** Front-End Developer currently installing the `Full-Stack` DLC.
 * **🥁 Rhythm:** I hit drums when the code hits errors.
 (Trinity Grade 6).
 * **🐈 Allies:** Cats.
 They understand the code better than I do sometimes.
-* **🤖 Side Quest:** Providing emotional support to my Gemini AI so it doesn't go rogue.
+* **🤖 Side Quest:** Providing emotional support to my Gemini AI.
 * **⚔️ Current Battle:** "Debugging" arguments with my girlfriend.
-(She has root access, I usually lose).

 ---